 2. THE V-NECK

+The second shirt in Gentleman Within’s definitive t-shirt guide is the v-neck.
 The v-neck’s purpose is so that the fabric of the shirt is not visible while wearing a shirt over top.
 Though it’s common for men to wear crewnecks under an unbuttoned shirt, I think it’s a distraction to see any type of visible fabric underneath.
 Which is why I always prefer v-necks under an unbuttoned dress shirt, or no shirt at all.

 V-necks are flattering on men with rounder faces and a larger upper body.
 Shorter men can also benefit from a v-neck because it naturally elongates the neck, which creates the illusion of length or height.
 It also helps to create a slimming effect for larger men.